-The average rental price for a Class C RV for 3 months seems to be about $9000.
+The average rental price for a Class C RV for three months seems to be about $9000.
 Add to that the extra charges for hiring kitchen equipment, bedding, and other optional extras.
-Most rental companies allow 100 free miles per day after which you are charged for the extra miles.
-RV’s are fuel guzzlers.
+Most rental companies allow 100 free miles per day after which they charge per mile.
+Even the manoeuvrable RV’s are fuel guzzlers.
 US states have different fuel prices.
-To be safe we figured an average fuel price of $4 per gallon should cover us.
-If we are lucky we’ll get 8-10 mpg, probably less.
+To be safe, we figured an average fuel price of $4 per gallon should cover us.
+If we are lucky, we’ll get 8-10 mpg, probably less.
 We’ll cover 12000 to 15000 miles.
-Fuel will be a major expense.
+Fuel will be a significant expense.

 BUYING A USED RV

 We will still explore buying an RV because I’ve read that some RV rental companies offer a buy-back scheme.
-They sell you the vehicle and their address is used for official purposes.
-They commit to buying back the vehicle after your trip.
+They sell you the vehicle, use the company address for official purposes and commit to repurchasing it after your trip.
 It’s certainly worth researching this option further.

 Campervans are cheaper, a lot lighter on fuel and great for accessing remote areas, which can be tricky or impossible with motorhomes.
 I think the big compromise is space and the extra comforts of home which you find in motorhomes.
-The average rental price for 3 months seems to be about $6000.
+The average rental price for three months seems to be about $6000.
 I will definitely contact Escape Campervans to find out if they have any special deals nearer our trip dates.
 Their vans are just gorgeous!
 So far I’ve not seen any bad reviews for them either which is great.
-The hardshell rooftop tent can be rented for an additional fee.
-The tent sleeps 2 and the queen size bed inside the van can sleep the rest of us.
+You can rent the hardshell rooftop tent for an additional fee.
+The tent sleeps 2, and the queen size bed inside the van can sleep the rest of us.
 There is a small kitchenette at the back of the van.
-I would love to do at least a part of our trip in one of these campervans.
+I would love to do at least a part of our trip with one of these campervans.

 CAR RENTAL, HOTELS, AND MOTELS

 This is the recommended way to explore the US.
-Hire an SUV and book hotel, motels and B&B. RV’s and campers are useless in cities where public transport is basically all you need and parking is expensive.
+Hire an SUV and book hotels, motels and B&B’s.
+RV’s and campers are useless in cities where public transport is basically all you need and parking is expensive and scarce.
 You can access all areas and remote places because you will not be limited by size as with motorhomes.
 The savings in fuel might just pay for all our accommodation!

 ROUTE 1: UNITED STATES BORDER